mahmutemrahsari/mahmutemrahsari/README.md

 ## 👨‍💻 About Me

 Hi!
 I'm a full-stack developer with a background in **Computer Engineering** and **Statistics**, focused on crafting scalable, cloud-native web applications.
-Currently an intern at **Telenor Norge**, previously at **Darcblue AG** and more — I thrive in building both robust backend systems and intuitive frontends.
+Currently at **Telenor Norge**, previously at **Darcblue AG** and more — I thrive in building both robust backend systems and intuitive frontends.

 - 🔧 **Stack**: React, Vue, Java/Kotlin, Spring Boot, Node.js, Azure
 - 🚀 **Exploring**: Microservices, Serverless, Azure Cosmos DB